-11.6 The Headteacher or Chair of Governors should consider if the concern or allegation meets the harms threshold for Designated Officer intervention and seek guidance/advice if unsure by emailing lado@coventry.gov.uk.
-'Low-level' concern does not mean it is not significant.
+The Headteacher or Chair of Governors can also seek guidance/advice if unsure by emailing lado@coventry.gov.uk.

+- 11.8 'Low-level' concern does not mean it is not significant.
 This is a term used for any concern (no matter how small) that an adult working with a child may have breached the staff Code of Conduct and does not meet the harm threshold.
-Examples of which may include:

-- Being overly friendly with children

-- Having favourites

-- Taking photographs of children on their mobile phone

-- Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
-Or;

-- Humiliating pupils.
+Examples of which may include: - Being overly friendly with children - Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
+Or: - Humiliating pupils.